 For the purposes of this monitoring program, it is more valuable to sample a greater number of sites once or twice a year rather than frequently sampling a smaller selection of sites.
-Sampling should be done at least once a year during the summer growing season - when the SAV reaches peak biomass and reproductive structures (e.g. seeds and flowers) are visible.
+Sampling should be done at least once a year during the summer growing season when the SAV reaches peak biomass and reproductive structures (e.g. seeds and flowers) are visible.
 Grasses peak earlier in the more southern areas of the Bay and later in the northern regions.
 Generally, SAV surveys in the southern polyhaline region of the Bay should be conducted in May.
 In the moderately salty, mesohaline mid-Bay, sampling should occur in July or August when reproductive structures are most abundant in this region.
-In the freshwater regions of the upper Bay and tributaries, SAV peaks and begins reproducing in August and/ or September; therefore sampling should take place within this time frame.
-The exact timing of peak biomass and reproductive activity varies slightly depending on summer temperatures and precipitation; so these dates should be considered as general guidelines.
-It may also be useful to sample once during the spring, especially in regions where horned pondweed and eelgrass could grow.
+If time and capacity permits, an early spring (April) survey would also be beneficial in the mesohaline to capture the distribution and abundance of horned pondweed.
+In the freshwater regions of the upper Bay and tributaries, SAV peaks and begins reproducing in August and/or September, therefore sampling should take place within this time frame.
+The exact timing of peak biomass and reproductive activity varies slightly depending on summer temperatures and precipitation, so these dates should be considered as general guidelines.